-4.3 Static Memory Analysis
+Static Memory Analysis 4.4

-The work included as Appendix B in Deliverable D2.2.1 proposes a static analysis technique that computes upper bounds of memory consumption (the technique is tailored to virtual machine usage in order to measure the elasticity of a cloud service; however the same technique can be applied to heap memory consumption).
-This technique is orthogonal to the MaxSize annotations presented in Section 3.1.3 but is a step towards checking the validity of such MaxSize annotations against the ABS class itself.
+The work included as Appendix B in Deliverable D2.2.1 and reported in [6] proposes a static analysis technique that computes upper bounds of resource consumption (the technique is tailored to virtual machine usage in order to measure the maximum number of virtual machines used by a cloud service that dynamically acquires and release these kind of resources; however the same technique can be applied to heap memory consumption).
+This technique is orthogonal to the MaxSize annotations presented in Section 3.1.2 but is a step towards checking the validity of such MaxSize annotations against the ABS class itself.

-Our technique is modular and consists of (i) a type system associating programs with behavioural types that records relevant informations for resource usage (creations, releases, and concurrent operations), (ii) a translation function that takes behavioral types and return cost equations, and (iii) an automatic solver for the the cost equations.
+Our technique is modular and consists of (i) a type system associating programs with behavioural types that records relevant information for resource usage (creations, releases, and concurrent operations), (ii) a translation function that takes behavioral types and return cost equations, and (iii) an automatic solver for the the cost equations.